If you believe that a doctor's mistake may have caused your child's cerebral palsy, you may want to seek compensation for both you and your child.

 Here's the problem: many EFMs produce a lot of false-positive results.
 That's okay, you go back and perform the tests that need to be performed to rule out a complication that might require more aggressive action to deliver the infant safety.
 Some doctors roll their eyes and an abnormal heart rate.

 The thinking, apparently, is that only inexperienced doctors freak out about such things.
-But there is no question that ignoring potential signs of complication - even those that are usually insignificant - can lead to problems.
+But ignoring potential signs of complication - even those that are usually insignificant - can lead to problems.
 When we are talking about the amount of oxygen a child has before birth, the problems can change the life of that child forever: fetal distress-asphyxia causes cerebral palsy and brain injuries that can't be fixed.

 The bedrock of the defense of CP injury cases is that a health care provider's mistake is only rarely a cause of cerebral palsy, mental retardation, and other birth injuries, attention deficit disorder, and epilepsy.
 There is not much that can go wrong, the argument is, during childbirth.

 Of course, this is silly.
 If you have any doubts, tell an obstetrician that you are considering a using a midwife instead of an OB.
-Virtually ever one will launch into a speech about all of the things that can go wrong without good care.
-These doctors - after they have been sued - want it both ways: delivery care is critically important.
-Yet there is nothing they can do to screw it up.
+Virtually every one will launch into a speech about all of the things that can go wrong without good care.
+These doctors - after they have been sued - want it both ways: good delivery care is essential.
+Yet they end up arguing that nothing they can do to screw it up.
 Like lawyers sometimes do, admittedly, this is doctors talking out of both sides of their mouth.

 Still, extremely well-paid defense experts have continued to deny that cerebral palsy can be caused during delivery.
 There is has never been, to our knowledge, a CP case where the doctor did not offer a defense regardless of the facts and circumstances surrounding the care.Maryland Cerebral Palsy Settlements and Verdicts

 - 2015, Baltimore County: $2,000,000 Verdict.
 A female is having her baby delivered at St. Joseph Medical Center via Cesarean section.
-The plaintiff claims that the doctors fail to recognize that the baby is premature before the birth, and therefore proceed with the delivery, resulting in a premature baby.
+The plaintiff claims that the doctors fail to recognize that the baby is premature before the birth, miscalculating the fetal age by thre critical weeks.
+So instead of taking steps to delay and therefore proceed with the delivery, resulting in a premature baby.
 The baby suffers periventricular leukomalacia and cerebral palsy.
 The doctor and hospital deny liability for the injuries to the newborn.
 However, a jury agrees with the plaintiff and awards her $2,000,000.

 - 2013, Allegany County: $7,006,719 Verdict.
 A female infant presents for her two-day routine checkup, at which time she has a heart rate significantly higher than normal.
 The doctors do not order tests or follow-up examinations to figure out why the infant's heart rate is so high.
 Two days after this checkup, the infant has another checkup, at which time her heart rate is even higher than it was two days prior.
 She is ordered to return for an outpatient metabolic screening, and the day after this, the infant's mother notices the child is experiencing labored breathing.
 She calls the nurse, who tells the mother not to be concerned unless she starts to turn blue.
 A few hours later, the mother observes the mouth area turning blue, and brings her to the ER.
 While at the ER, a chest x-ray reveals that she has an enlarged cardiac silhouette and congenital heart narrowing of the aorta.
 The ER does not have the medicines and surgeons needed to treat these serious issues, so the infant is transported to a different hospital.
 This all results in cerebral palsy, and she brings suit against the nurses, claiming they negligently failed to investigate the elevated heart rates and failed to order tests to determine the exact problem.
 The doctors deny any negligence, but after a mistrial, a second jury agrees with the plaintiff, awarding her $1,000,000 for pain and suffering, $269,909 in past medical expenses, $4,518,655 in future medical expenses, and $1,218,155 in future wages.